microsoft/z3guide/website/docs-smtlib/01 - logic/05 - Quantifiers.md

 #### Essentially (Almost) Uninterpreted Fragment

 The essentially almost uninterpreted fragment subsumes the previous fragments, and uses a more relaxed notion of stratification.
-More information about this fragment can be found in the paper [Complete instantiation for quantified formulas in Satisfiabiliby Modulo Theories.](httpresearch.microsoft.comen-usumpeopleleonardoci.pdf) The model based quantifier instantiation approach used in Z3 is also described in this paper.
+More information about this fragment can be found in the paper [Complete instantiation for quantified formulas in Satisfiability Modulo Theories.](https://leodemoura.github.io/files/ci.pdf) The model based quantifier instantiation approach used in Z3 is also described in this paper.
 Stratified data-structures (such as arrays of pointers) can be encoded in this fragment.

 ```z3
 (set-option :smt.mbqi true)